AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-faq.md

 * The underlying page is part of a Single Page Application (SPA) or the page contains elements that appear farther down the page and the at.js "selector polling mechanism" cannot find those elements.
 Increasing the `selectorsPollingTimeout` might help.
 For more information, see [targetGlobalSettings()](/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md).
 * Any click-tracking metric tries to add itself to every page, regardless of the URL on which the metric was set up.
 Although harmless, this situation makes many of these messages display.

   For best results, please download and use the [latest version of at.js](/src/pages/implement/client-side/atjs/target-atjs-versions.md).
-For more information on how to download at.js, see [How to Implement Target without a Tag Manager](/src/pages/implement/client-side/atjs/how-to-deployatjs/implement-target-without-a-tag-manager.md#download-atjs-using-the-target-interface) in the *How to Deploy at.js* section.
+For more information on how to download at.js, see the [Download at.js using the Target interface](how-to-deployatjs/implement-target-without-a-tag-manager.md#download-atjs-using-the-target-interface) section in the [*How to deploy at.js* > *Implement Target without a tag manager*](how-to-deployatjs/implement-target-without-a-tag-manager.md) article.

 ## What is the domain tt.omtrdc.net that Target server calls go to?